 Programming Model for Privacy-preserving DApps Development.
-We aim to extend Solidity with MP-SPDZ to enjoy MPC's privacy features.
-Adapting MP-SPDZ, originally intended for onetime, stateless operations, is crucial for our ongoing, stateful environment.
-Integrating two individual frameworks poses challenges such as coordinating instruction and data flow, managing public and private data, and articulating confidentiality disclosure policies.
+We aim to add MP-SPDZ as an extension to Solidity to enjoy MPC's privacy features.
+However, given that MP-SPDZ is designed for one-shot, stateless computation, adaptations are essential to fit our continuously running, stateful system.
+The integration of two individual frameworks also presents design challenges, including the transmission of instructions and data, managing both public and private data storage, and articulating confidentiality and disclosure policies.

 Access Control of Client Interaction.
 Careful consideration must be given to processing client requests to execute MPC tasks, validating inputs received from clients as they cannot be fully trusted, and only allowing authorized clients to query private states.